slazav/exp_py/py/f4wire.md

 * `get_sweep_list(name, tlist, sweep_dir=None, ...)` -- similar to `get_sweep()` but use list of timestamps to get list of sweeps

 Arguments:

 * `sweep_dir` -- is -1 or 1, then select only one sweep direction.
 * other arguments are same as in `get_data()` function
+* if `cache` parameter is not empty then all sweeps are saved in a single file

+Return value:

+Python list of sweeps - numpy arrays from get_data() function